OSGeo/gdal/doc/source/programs/ogr_layer_algebra.rst

 .. option:: -f <format_name>

-    Select the output format.
-Starting with GDAL 2.3, if not specified, the format is guessed from the extension (previously was ESRI Shapefile).
+    Select the output format.If not specified,
+    the format is guessed from the extension (previously was ESRI Shapefile).
     Use the short format name